jalieven/tutorials/angularjs/template/README.md

                         }
                     ]"

-data-ng-repeat="event in events" (and binding moustaches for the well-divs!)
+Put data-ng-repeat="event in events" (and binding moustaches for the well-divs!) in the well-element.

 Search for <select id="filter-tags"> and add data-ng-model="eventFilter.tags" attribute and in our previous data-ng-repeat="event in events | filter:eventFilter | orderBy: 'occurrence':true"